 As an analysis proceeds in iterative cycles, users may find that the input data is insufficient: variables may need to be transformed, or new attributes derived from existing values.
-Common cases include normalization, log transforms, and the like.
-While users can derive new values prior to importing data for visual analysis, the overhead of moving between tools stymies fluid, iterative exploration.
+Common cases include normalization or log transforms to enable more effective value comparisons.
+Derived measures are often used to summarize the input data, ranging from descriptive statistics (mean, median, variance) to model fitting (regression curves) and data transformation (group-by aggregation such as counts or summations).
+While analysts can derive new values prior to importing data for visual analysis, the overhead of moving between tools stymies fluid, iterative exploration.
 As a result, visual analytics tools should include facilities for deriving new data from input data.
-Most often this functionality is provided via a calculation language, similar to those found in spreadsheets.
-Other examples include support for statistical methods, ranging from simple summary statistics (mean, median, variance) to model fitting (regression curves) and data transformation (group-by aggregation, outlier suppression).
-Beyond these basic functions that provide much-needed flexibility, hypothesis testing methods (t-tests, ANOVA) amplify the benefits of smooth integration of statistics and visualization.
+Often this functionality is provided via a calculation language, similar to those found in spreadsheets or database query languages.
+Beyond these basic functions, hypothesis testing methods (t-tests, ANOVA) can amplify the benefits of smooth integration of statistics and visualization.